savageogre/opengate/README.md

 ========

-This is a free and open-source binaural beat generator, so that you can generate whatever binaural beat audio you want - for meditative purposes, or however you want to use them.
+This is a free and open-source binaural beat generator, so that you can generate whatever binaural beat audio you want, whether for meditative purposes, or however you want to use them.

 See example yaml files in the ./beats directory.

+The end goal is to generate a complete toolset for open-source consciousness expansion, where the audio files can be generated dynamically by anyone, and shared freely under the GPLv3 license.
+These tools should be available to _everyone_ and we should be able to create our own methodology which can be freely shared and freely improved by anyone with the time and experience.

 [Read about Binaural Beats on wikipedia.](https://simple.wikipedia.org/wiki/Binaural_beats)